Genoos/Beverage-shop/README.md

 # Beverage-shop
-Flutter shop app for ordering beverages
+Flutter shop app for ordering beverages using firebase.
+(not fully completed)